- Analytics

 The decision-makers in your company must always know how many service calls are in progress, the reasons for service, the customers involved, and the equipment being serviced.
 At the same time, they must monitor the costs of service calls in relation to maintenance contracts and the potential for penalties due to delays.
 This requires careful monitoring of field service KPIs and field service metrics.

 This 360° view is essential for company leaders to make informed decisions.
 The days when leaders managed by instinct are gone.
-Poor choices have too much impact on profitability and increase customer satisfaction, emphasizing the importance of analytics and reporting on field service KPIs within a robust field service management KPI framework.
+Poor choices have too much impact on profitability and customer satisfaction, emphasizing the importance of analytics and reporting on field service KPIs within a robust field service management KPI framework.

 Make dashboards user-specific